-Lemon Balm (Melissa officinalis)
+Lovely Lemon Balm (Melissa officinalis)

-Lemon Balm is a “euphoric”.
-I’ll never forget the day I learned that Melissa, as she is fondly referred to, as a “euphoric”; she makes people happy!!!!!
+A member of the mint family, lemon balm is easy to grow; makes delicious spur of the moment tea.
+Lovely Lemon Balm is a "euphoric".
+I'll never forget the day I learned that Melissa, as she is fondly referred to, as a "euphoric"; she makes people happy!!!!!

-Gentle, loving Lemon Balm is one of my most favourite herbs!
-Her list of attributes is long and ”Melissa” is a powerful ally for a wide variety of issues.
-There are always new volunteers each spring as the ‘mother’ plants offer up an enthusiastic showing of new plants.
+Gentle, lovely Lemon Balm is one of my most favourite herbs!
+Her list of attributes is long and "Melissa" is a powerful ally for a wide variety of issues.
+There are always new volunteers each spring as the 'mother' plants offer up an enthusiastic showing of new plants.
 I welcome them and transplant and share and happily make medicine all season long!
-I’ve given away 10+ baby plants in the last month and so this post is for everyone of course and also for those new ‘caretakers’ of missy Melissa!
+I've given away 10+ baby plants in the last month and so this post is for everyone of course and also for those new 'caretakers' of missy Melissa!

 Here’s a quick peek at Lemon Balm: